opencache-project/opencache-vagrant/README.md

 git pull && vagrant box update
 ```

+*Please note:* Preforming a ```git pull``` at this stage will result in the retrieval of old code.
+The repository included in the image is no longer maintained.
+The Vagrant image will be updated with the latest codebase in due course; thank you for your patience in the meantime.

 ## License ##

-This sofware is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).